 The piece aims to understand the emotional story of Paper Boat.
 The brand is selling memories more than it is selling products.
-Before we start, take a look at the ad below, it will help you set a context for the story that is to come.

 Beginning of the emotional journey: The story of Paper Boat inception

 In the year 2009, former Coca-cola executives Neeraj Kakkar, Suhas Misra, Neeraj Biyani along with James Nutall (a packaging industry professional in the U.S.) co-founded Hector Beverages.
 The parent company of Paper Boat.
 During early 2012, Nutall’s parents visited him in India.
 Nutall wanted to buy Aam Panna for them which his partner Suhas Misra used to bring from his home, to beat the summer heatwaves.
 But he was not able to find a single hygienic option apart from street vendors.

 This unsatisfied ‘want’ gave birth to the idea of selling hygienically packaged traditional Indian-drinks.
 And hence, Paper Boat was born in August 2013 by Hector Beverages.
 Their tagline aptly sums what they do.
 They sell “Drinks and Memories”.
 The brand is backed by Sequoia Capital, Belgian investor Sofina, and Hillhouse Capital.